 To become certified, you need to pass the certification exam.
 You’ll have 60 minutes to attempt 40 multiple choice questions.
-If English isn’t your first language, you’ll 15 additional minutes will be added to the clock.
+If English isn’t your first language, you’ll get 15 additional minutes.
 To pass, you should achieve a score of at least 65%, which is 26 marks out of 40.

 ITIL 4 Managing Professional (MP)